 We have been running an Assertive Mentoring scheme at RCC based on research of systems in other educational establishments which have seen results rise dramatically over a period of time.

-It is a system whereby the pupil’s Learning Mentor views the levels of progress of each student in the Mentor group termly, at the exit of progress data, and prioritizes students to mentor and support.
+It is a system whereby the pupil’s learning mentor views the levels of progress of each student in the mentor group termly, at the exit of progress data, and prioritises students to mentor and support.
 Students are selected if they are underachieving in 3 or more subjects and are met on a one to one basis regularly.

 Statistics so far indicate that this process has been hugely valuable and very successful.